mjordan/larkm/README.md

 * "log_file_path": absolute or relative (to larkm.py) path to the log file.
 Directory must exist and be writable by the process running larkm.
 * "resolver_hosts": definition of the resolvers to include in the `urls` list returned to clients.
 Note that these are only returned in requests for `?info`; this setting has nothing to do with the resolution of an incoming ARK to its target URL.
 * "whoosh_index_dir_path": absolute or relative (to larkm.py) path to the Whoosh index data directory.
 Leave empty if you are not indexing ARK data.
-* "trusted_ips": list of client IP addresses that can create, update, delete, and search ARKs; leave empty to no restrict access to these functions (e.g. during testing).
+* "trusted_ips": list of client IP addresses that can create, update, delete, and search ARKs; leave empty to allow access from all IPs (e.g. during testing).
 * "api_keys": list of strings used as API keys.
 Clients must pass their API key in a "Authorization" header, e.g. `Authorization: myapikey`.

 ```json